Kathleen-Xu/NFT-Auction-Market/README.md

 ``` bash
 $ truffle migrate
 ```
 6. Run the ipfs.
 Make sure you have ipfs configured for cross-domain resource sharing.
+You can refer to <a href="https://www.cnblogs.com/yinian/p/9836853.html" title="ipfs-cors">this blog</a>.
 7. Run the client
 ``` bash
 $ cd client